A Poignant Moment at the Falls

 Well was he right?

 At this point you will recall my promise while attending the Wilde on the Borders conference in Niagara Falls, NY, that I would test Wilde’s opinion of the Falls.
-So I emigrated to Canada on my day off to get a closer look.
+So I emigrated to Canada on my day off to take a closer look.

 Like April Snow